ankowals/saf/README.md

 7 verify maven installation; in cmd issue mvn -version

-8 install intlliJ community edition
+8 install intlliJ community edition -> this is our IDE in which tests can be written

-9 download Chrome driver and put it for example in C:\SeleniumWebdrivers
+9 download Chrome driver and other drivers if needed and put it for example in C:\SeleniumWebdrivers

 10 in intelliJ go to Files->Settings->Plugins->Browse repositories and install Cucumber for Java plugin